openconfig/lemming/dataplane/README.md

 The forwarding directory contains packet processing actions, tables, and ports.
 These are the building blocks of the dataplane: they can be combined to create the packet processing pipeline.
 The forwarding behavior is configured using the [gRPC API](../proto/forwarding/forwarding_service.proto).

 Generally, external users should not program the dataplane using this API directly.
-It is too flexible and low-table.
+It is too flexible and low-level.
 Instead, the saiserver API should be used instead.

 Each port has a stack of input and output actions.
-The forwarding server processes an incoming packet using the input actions of the output.
+The forwarding server processes an incoming packet using the input actions of the input port.
-If after processing all the actions, there is an output port, then the server processes the output actions of the output port.
+If after processing all the actions, if there is an output port, then the server processes the output actions of the output port.

 The following sections describe the key parts of the forwarding server.
 The relevant packages and protobuf files contain more complete documentation.